: Jonathon Chandler

 7. Explore the High Desert

 Tired of the snow?
 Central Oregon’s arid landscapes may be at their best in winter, when the low-angle sun and crisp dry air intensify the dramatic beauty of the desert.
 (You’ll want to pick a sunny day and still bundle up for temperatures that average in the mid 40s and 50s.)
 In Redmond, the ADA-accessible Dry Canyon Trail meanders 3.7 miles up the shallow canyon, past parks on the south end and more natural desert habitat as you continue north.
 The 10-foot-wide paved trail is mostly flat, with a few short, sloping inclines.
 You might feel a bit like an astronaut at Newberry National Volcanic Monument, where burnt orange cinder cones and ancient lava flows evoke an alien landscape.
-The paved, ADA-accessible Sun-Lava Path begins at the Lava Lands Visitor Center (be sure to check out the excellent geology exhibits here), then winds among sagebrush, juniper and pine as it slowly descends 5.5 miles to Sunriver.
-Lava Lands has other accessible paved paths around the Visitor Center, too.
+Know that parking at the site requires a recreation pass, and check the weather before you head out.
+The paved, ADA-accessible Old Mill Reach of the Deschutes River Trail hugs both sides of the river in the heart of Bend, connecting parks, shopping centers and eateries, meaning there are plenty of opportunities to break up your adventure.

 Here are more ideas on how to experience winter in Central Oregon, and always remember to check weather and road conditions before you go.